pietrop/language_tutor/README.md

 ## TODO:

-- [ ] if you type pinyin, perhaps in another window. then it translates to chinese char, translates to english definition. and then can run say.js on it.
+- [x] if you type pinyin, perhaps in another window. then it translates to chinese char, translates to english definition. and then can run say.js on it.
 - [ ] speed control for speech playback, eg with slider? // not urgent
+- [ ] try move what's in the script tag in browserify and see if the app will run in the browser as well. eg in github pages demo.

 ## Contributor